SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

-## Install the Cylance App and view the Dashboard
+## Installing the Cylance App

-This page demonstrates how to install the Cylance App, as well as providing examples of each of the dashboards.
+This section demonstrates how to install the Cylance App, as well as providing examples of each of the dashboards.
 The App preconfigured searches and [Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/22Security_and_Threat_Detection/Cylance/Cylance-App-Dashboard#Dashboards) provide easy-to-access analytic visualizations of your data.

-### Install the Sumo Logic App
-19

 Now that you have set up log collection for Cylance, you can install the Cylance App.